cintagram/pyi-auto-decompile/README.md

 7. The app will exit, you reopen.
 8. I wrote instructions in env intro, follow them.

+# ToDo
+use other pyc pyz when os/re pyc nonexist

+somehin else

 # Credits
 - pyinstxtractor: extremecoders-re
 - pydumpck original: serfend